danbev/learning-openssl/notes/elliptic-curve.md

 s = (9)(9) = (81) = (13 + 4 * 17) ≡ 13 mod 17

-So we can now use the value s, which is 13 in the following equiation: x₃ = s² - x₁ - x₂ mod p
+So we can now use the value s, which is 13 in the following equation: x₃ = s² - x₁ - x₂ mod p

 x₃ = 13² - 5 - 5 mod 17